Lotus Software: Corporate culture

-Lotus's first employee was Janet Axelrod who created the Human Resources organization and was the central figure in creating the Lotus culture.
+Lotus's first employee was Janet Axelrod, who created the Human Resources organization and was the central figure in creating the Lotus culture.
 As she continued to build her organization and play a central role with senior management, she eventually hired Freada Klein as the first director of employee relations.

 In 1995 Lotus had over 4,000 employees worldwide; IBM's acquisition of Lotus was greeted with apprehension by many Lotus employees, who feared that the corporate culture of "Big Blue" would smother their creativity.
-To the surprise of many employees and journalists, IBM initially adopted a very hands-off, laissez-faire attitude towards its new acquisition.
+To the surprise of many employees and journalists, IBM initially adopted a very hands-off, laissez-faire attitude toward its new acquisition.

+What most did not know what that Lotus president, Jim Manzi, made IBM president Lou Gerstner sign a two year moratorium that said he would make no sweeping changes to Lotus operations for a minimum of two years.

+It gave a false sense of acceptance of the modern corporate culture and the minute the moratorium was up, the big, blue, bureaucratic culture quickly overwhelmed it.

 However, by 2000 the assimilation of Lotus was well underway.
 While the mass employee defections that IBM feared did not materialize, many long-time Lotus employees did complain about the transition to IBM's culture—IBM's employee benefits programs, in particular, were singled out as inferior to Lotus's very progressive programs.

-Lotus's headquarters in Cambridge were originally divided into two buildings, the Lotus Development Building (LDB) on the banks of the Charles River, and the Rogers Street building, adjacent to the CambridgeSide Galleria.
-However, in 2001, then President and General Manager, Al Zollar decided not to renew the lease of LDB.
-The subsequent migration of employees across the street (and into home offices) generally coincided with what was probably the final exodus of employees from the company.
+Lotus's headquarters in Cambridge were initially divided into two buildings, the Lotus Development Building (LDB) on the banks of the Charles River and the Rogers Street building, adjacent to the CambridgeSide Galleria.
+However, in 2001, President and General Manager Al Zollar decided to keep the lease of LDB.
+The subsequent migration of employees across the street (and into home offices) generally coincided with the final departure of employees from the company.
 Later, IBM's offices at 1 Rogers St supported mobile employees, the Watson Research Center on User interface, and IBM DataPower.